aciubuc/cognyte-challenge/README.md

 The front-end was created using create-react-app tool.
 It is a SPA (Single Page Application) All the fontend files are under the 'fontend' folder in the [repository_directory].
 The main components are: `ResidenceForm`, `ResidencesList`, `MyHeatMap` and `AppNavBar` which should be pretty self explanatory.
-It uses various map APIs: leaflet, leaflet.heat, leaflet-geosearch For dev purposes you’ll need to have Node on your local development machine (but it’s not required on the server) How to use the React app in development mode?
+It uses various map APIs: leaflet, leaflet.heat, leaflet-geosearch.
+For dev purposes you’ll need to have Node on your local development machine (but it’s not required on the server) How to use the React app in development mode?